ben-grande/qusal/qusal/ssh/README.md

 - sys-ssh-agent's client and not storing the SSH keys on the client; or
 - sys-git's client and fetching from qubes and push to remote servers.

+The server requires the OpenSSH server to be installed.